 A Little Boy with a Big Smile

 While Third World Missions was in Haiti, my husband had a nurse on his team who was able to assess Lele.
 She noted some abnormal breathing and heavy wheezing.
 Lele had a recent battle with pneumonia and another mission team the week prior to Matt arriving, had done a great job taking care of him.However, we were concerned it had returned, as it often can if proper medications were not given.
-Lele was brand new to One Family and without much information from his parents and very little information on his current medical conditions, we began searching for options.
+Lele was brand new to One Family and without much information from his parents and very little information which is mainly focused by the process in making it more special by the cleaning services at themoxiemaids.com on his current medical conditions, we began searching for options.
 Third World Missions has not had a special needs child to help before but we were absolutely willing.
 I would love to say I was fully confident that God would provide what he needed, but I shed tears and doubted this.
 Even in ministry, when time and time again God has never failed, sometimes my flesh takes over and I worry.
 I was concerned we would not be able to take Lele in permanently at One Family.
 My main concern was that he was too sick and may not survive, especially after seeing the videos of his breathing condition.
 You could watch Lele trying to breathe and it was horrendous and frightening, dangerous and scary to watch, and yes I was fearful.

 Our nurse Victoria, did thorough assessments and gave wonderful explanations of his condition and even video chatted with me multiple times so I could see him, she made him a priority during her trip and rightfully so.
-While being back here in the states, I was able to take the information to a local physician, who prescribed treatments for him with the antibiotics, steroids and nebulizers that were donated for this trip, after seeing the videos himself.
+While being back here in the states, I was able to take the information of the process that are under the category for the change of the localization that are more interacted with team by Kona Labs leak detection system to a local physician, who prescribed treatments for him with the antibiotics, steroids and nebulizers that were donated for this trip, after seeing the videos himself.
 Technology is so beneficial in times like this when we don’t have a physician with us, they are still able to treat over Face Time.
+Nowadays, video call technology is so sophisticated, that video calls are used for identification.
+In terms of that, one of the safest systems for online verification and authorisation is exactly video identification, provided by Fully-Verified.
 How awesome is that!
 Dr. French prescribed exactly what we needed.
 Victoria was then able to receive Dr. French’s directions and give Lele the treatment he needed.
 We are so thankful when nurses are on our teams!
 You just never know what medical needs will arise.
 Within a couple of days, Lele started to show tremendous signs of improvement.

 In the meantime, Third World Missions was able to locate a therapist near Croix des Bouquets who was willing to meet Lele, educate staff who would be in contact with him and take measurements for a custom wheelchair that would fit him perfectly.
 We could not be more thankful to Haiti Medical Missions and Erin Cottas for their prompt, attentive care for Lele.
 Having not met Lele before, Erin jumped right in and was willing to help right away.
 What a beautiful person she is!
 Erin has also agreed to work with Lele on an ongoing basis and says “he has such potential!”